whatisaProCoder/custom-image-carousel-component/README.md

 For optimal performance, consider these tips:

 - **Optimize Images**: Use modern formats like WebP and properly sized images
-- **Lazy Loading**: The carousel only loads images that are visible in the viewport
 - **Height Management**: Setting a fixed height for the carousel container prevents layout shifts

 ## Contributing